 Saturday, July 17, 2010

 So I'm going to business school.
 It's an intense, full-time, on-campus program at MIT Sloan.
 However, before school started, a handful of us who don't have science, finance, or engineering backgrounds were asked to take an online precalculus course at another institution.
+This post serves as an online math class review.
+The online math class was taken at the University of California Extension School.

 You have a patent on a drug that has been approved for sale in the U.S. The U.S. demand for this product, for which you are the monopoly producer, is